mattrei/aframe-tangram-terrain-component/README.md

 #### `tangram-terrain` component

-This component obtains a normalmap from the [Amazon public dataset S3](https://aws.amazon.com/public-datasets/terrain/) servers and applies a overlay texture according the `style` specification.
-The normlmap is used both as a `displacement` map and if wanted also a a `normalmap`.
-By using the _GPU picking technique_ everything is done on the shader for height calculation.
-Renders a depth buffer to an external _scene_, so that the height from the normal map alpha channel is read by the GPU.
-Offers Level-of-Detail (LOD) using buffer geometry draw ranges.
+This component obtains a terrain normalmap from the [Amazon public dataset S3](https://aws.amazon.com/public-datasets/terrain/) servers and applies a overlay texture according the Tangram _style_ specification.
+The normlmap can be used both as a _displacement_ map for the geometry and also a a _normal_ map for the material.
+By using the _GPU picking technique_ for the normal map, the height calculation or hit testing is done on the shader.
+In addition the component also offers Level-of-Detail (LOD) of the geometry by using fast buffer geometry draw ranges on the vertex shader.

 ##### Schema
 | Property | Description | Default Value |